 Introducing ‘Brain, Pain or Training?’

 Due to the surge in popularity of BPT and an overwhelming call from clients wanting more help with their horses, Sue has produced a book and DVD all about BPT.
-If you would like to order your signed copy today, and benefit from an exclusive FREE e-book, click on the button below.

 What's holding you back?
 Is it brain, pain, or training?
 How can you find out?
 And what can you do about it?

 Sue Palmer MCSP has developed the unique and powerful methodology of 'Brain, Pain or Training?' to help you to improve your horse's behaviour or performance, and believes that widespread use of this methodology will lead to increased enjoyment for both horse and rider, and ultimately improved welfare of horses and ponies throughout the world.

 There has been tremendous support for this project, including from four time Olympian Richard Davison, who has written the foreword for the book 'Understanding Horse performance: Brain, Pain or Training?'.
 27 eminent equestrians, all at the top of their sport or therapy, have contributed to the book, and nine clients have agreed to share their stories as case studies to demonstrate how the use of 'Brain, Pain or Training?' has improved their relationship with their horse.

 There are three key messages within BPT.
 The first is that brain, pain or training issues affect us all, whether that is to stop your horse from rearing and bucking, or whether it's to improve his canter pirouettes or piaffe.
 The second is that you can determine whether reduced performance or bad behaviour is due to brain, pain or training.
 The third is that you can help your horse to reach his potential.
 Think of it as a roadmap, where Sue is helping you to find the 'You are here' point.